Jetsurf/jet-bot/README.md

    are currently connected to.
  - `/voice play url URL` : Play/Queue Up a website to Play from URL
  - `/voice play search SOURCE SEARCH` : Searches SOURCE for SEARCH to play
+ - `/voice playsound SOUND` : Plays a soundclip if joined in voice (get from `/voice sounds`)
  - `/voice playrandom NUM` : Plays a random url from my playlist.
  - `/voice currentvid` : Displays the currently playing Song/Video
  - `/voice queue` : Displays my current queue of songs to play
  - `/voice skip` : Stop a current playing video and play the next one
  - `/voice end` : Stops all music playback
  - `/voice volume` : Sets my global voice volume (Youtube defaults to 7%, caps at 60% vol)
- - `/voice sounds` : List all possible sounds, prepend ! to play
+ - `/voice sounds` : List all possible sounds for `/voice playsound` to play

 ### Splatoon General Info Commands